Analysis: Dividend stocks lose shine as U.S. bond yields rise

 A look at the more defensive sectors that hold a large portion of dividend payers shows they have, in fact, become expensive relative to their non-dividend paying peers.

-According to Thomson Reuters data, the S&P telecom sector index .SPLRCL - composed of stocks such as AT&T Inc (T.N) and Verizon Communications (VZ.N) - sports a forward price-to-earnings ratio for the next 12 months of 18.29, and the forward P/E ratio for the S&P utilities sector index .SPLRCU stands at 15.84.
+According to Thomson Reuters data, the S&P telecom sector index - composed of stocks such as AT&T Inc and Verizon Communications - sports a forward price-to-earnings ratio for the next 12 months of 18.29, and the forward P/E ratio for the S&P utilities sector index stands at 15.84.

 The forward P/E ratio is a valuation measurement comparing a stock’s price to expectations for its earnings for the next 12 months.